maxkapur/maxkapur.github.io/README.md

 ## Workstation setup

-`./configure.sh` installs all dependencies using `conda` (to install Ruby) then `bundler` (to install Jekyll and other Ruby dependencies).
+`./configure.sh` installs all dependencies using `mamba` (to install Ruby) then `bundler` (to install Jekyll and other Ruby dependencies).
+On first run, the script creates a conda environment (`mamba create`); on subsequent runs, it updates the environment in place (`mamba update`).
+Just `rm -rf ./.conda` and re-run `./configure.sh` if you think your environment is corrupt.

 I use `conda` to install Ruby because, in my tests, it provided the most reliable way to install a fixed Ruby version across platforms without requiring you to build Ruby from source (as with `rbenv`).

-You can then preview the site by running `./serve.sh`.
+You preview the site by running `./serve.sh`, or just build it to the `_site/` directory with `./build.sh`.

-To reinstall dependencies, use `yes | ./configure.sh`, which will automatically delete the old conda environment.
+`./check.sh` runs ShellCheck on the build scripts.

+`./info.sh` logs package versions.